marceloiuli/marceloiuli/README.md

 Welcome to my Github Profile

-Hello 👋 I’m Marcelo Iuli, a full-stack software engineer and new graduate at General Assembly's SEI Bootcamp!
+Hello 👋 I’m Marcelo Knox-Iuli, a full-stack software engineer and new graduate at General Assembly's SEI Bootcamp!
 I'm inquisitive about coding and I enjoy solving problems creatively and efficiently.
 Some of the languages I've worked with before include JavaScript, Python, and React.
 I also have experience working with the MERN stack and other database libraries as well.
 While I tend to spend most of my days coding, if I'm not by my computer I enjoy watching movies, spending time with my family and friends, and playing with my dog.

 👀 Here are some projects I've worked on ...